Microbiome Rainbow Salads and Smoothies

 Dr. Datis Karharrazian says that your body’s self-repair pathways are activated when you take the next step after being on a paleo or keto diet and you begin to do intermittent fasting starting with eating for 10 hours and fasting for 14 hours and building up to an 8 hour window of eating and 16 hours of fasting.
 He says during the first 12 hours of fasting the body depletes glycogen that is stored in muscles and the liver and then moves into a ketogenic or fasting state.
 Then in this state some very interesting things happen.
 In addition to losing weight without losing muscle, the ketones that are made become a very efficient fuel source for the brain and there is much improved brain endurance and cognitive function.
 Ketones also have an anti-inflammatory effect reducing inflammation.
 Ketones also turn on pathways like brain derived neurotropic factor that improves brain synapsis and connection.
 There’s also a metabolic switching that takes place involving recovery that can be critical for athletes, people with leaky gut, rheumatoid arthritis or a traumatic brain injury.
 Ketones also active an antioxidant producing pathway that protects against free radicals, toxicants and pollutants, and a pathway that slows down the build up of protein plaque that can lead to brain dysfunction like Alzheimer’s and Parkinson’s.
 In cancer research, when animals are in a ketogenic state it disrupts fuel reaching cancer cells so there’s potential for intermittent fasting benefitting cancer patients.
 “Getting into a fasting state also turns on metabolic switches, especially the NRF2 pathway which turns on things like glutathione which has anti-inflammatory pathways.
 So it really turns on what your body needs to recover, and to repair and to regenerate and slows down the neurodegenerative process.
 That’s why intermittent fasting is so critical.”

 When you aren’t feeding your microbiome for 14 to 16 hours the numbers of microbes that only do well when you are fasting will increase helping you create both richness and uniformity, and because it’s not having to digest food all the time, it has time to take out the trash and do repairs.
 Polyphenols, found in foods like dark chocolate, blueberries and flaxseed meal, aid in the rebuilding of the mucosal layer of the intestinal wall.
-Dr. Krishnan discusses what to avoid, including explaining what stress does, and lists all the good things to be doing for the microbiome, along with the building up of microbes and the rebuilding of the gut lining that happens during intermittent fasting in the interview with with Leah Segedie.
+Dr. Krishnan discusses what to avoid, including explaining what stress does, and lists all the good things to be doing for the microbiome, along with the building up of microbes and the rebuilding of the gut lining that happens during intermittent fasting in the interview with Leah Segedie.

 Microbiome Rainbow Salad